 Ben Greenblum focuses on commercial and complex civil litigation.
 He has tried cases in court and in arbitration.
 His practice is national in scope, and he has represented both defendants and plaintiffs in high-dollar disputes.

 In 2017, Ben co-authored a chapter titled “The Philosophy of Food and Drug Law” in the Food & Drug Law Institute’s A Practical Guide to FDA’s Food & Drug Law and Regulation, Sixth Edition.

 A native of Washington, D.C., Ben graduated summa cum laude with both a B.S. from the Wharton School and a B.A. from the College of Arts & Sciences at the University of Pennsylvania in 2001.
 He earned a J.D. from Columbia Law School in 2006, where he was a James Kent Scholar and an editor of the Columbia Law Review.
 He joined the firm in 2007 after clerking for the Honorable Dennis Jacobs, Chief Judge, United States Court of Appeals for the Second Circuit.

-- Represented pharmaceutical firms in contract disputes regarding intellectual property and joint venture agreements
+- Represents pharmaceutical firms in contract disputes regarding licensing and joint venture agreements.